ground-x/caver-java-ext-kas/README.md

 ### Initialize API

-For now, you can use Node API, Token History API, Wallet API and Anchor API provided by KAS through this library.
+For now, you can use Node API, Token History API, Wallet API, Anchor API and KIP-17 API provided by KAS through this library.
 To use KAS API, the following items are required.
   - Access key, secret access key issued by KAS console.
   - Base URL to use the API provided by KAS.